 The repatriation and reburial was organised by Albania’s conservative government as part of ceremonies to celebrate the centenary of Albania’s independence from the Ottoman Empire.

-Tagged Anniversary, Biography, Prime Minister Berisha, Prince Leka, Reburial, Zog I.
+Tagged Anniversary, Biography, Prime Minister Berisha of Albania, Prince Leka of Albania, Reburial, Zog I of Albania.